Big Bayou Canot rail accident

-On September 22, 1993, an Amtrak train derailed on the CSX Transportation Big Bayou Canot Bridge near Mobile, Alabama, United States.
+The Big Bayou Canot rail accident refers to the derailment of the Amtrak Sunset Limited passenger train on the CSX Transportation Big Bayou Canot Bridge near Mobile, Alabama, on September 22, 1993.
 It was caused by displacement of a span and deformation of the rails when a tow of heavy barges collided with the rail bridge eight minutes earlier.
 Forty-seven people were killed and 103 more were injured.
-To date, it is both the deadliest train wreck in Amtrak's history and the worst rail disaster in the United States since the 1958 Newark Bay rail accident in which 48 people died.
+To date, it is the deadliest train wreck in both Amtrak's history and Alabama's railway history.
+It is also the worst rail disaster in the United States since the 1958 Newark Bay rail accident, in which 48 people died.

 Events

-Immediately prior to the accident, a barge being pushed by the towboat Mauvilla (owned and operated by Warrior and Gulf Navigation of Chickasaw, Alabama) had made a wrong turn on the Mobile River and entered the Big Bayou Canot, an un-navigable channel of water crossed by a CSX Transportation rail bridge.
+Prior to the derailment, a barge pushed by the towboat Mauvilla (owned and operated by Warrior and Gulf Navigation of Chickasaw, Alabama) made a wrong turn on the Mobile River and entered the Big Bayou Canot, a channel of water closed to commercial boat traffic and crossed by a CSX Transportation rail bridge.

-The towboat's pilot, Willie Odom, was not properly trained on how to read his radar and so, due to very poor visibility in heavy fog and his lack of experience, did not realize he was off course.
+The Mauvilla's pilot, Willie Odom, was not properly trained on how to read his radar.
+Due to poor visibility in heavy fog and lack of experience, Odom did not realize he was off course.
 The boat also lacked a compass and a chart of the waters.
 Odom believed that he was still on the Mobile River and had identified the bridge in the radar as another tug boat.
-After the investigation, he was not found to be criminally liable for the accident.
+After the investigation, he was found to be not criminally liable for the incident.

-The bridge was struck by the Mauvilla at about 2:45 a.m.
-The span had been designed to rotate so it could be converted to a swing bridge by adding suitable equipment.
-No such conversion had ever been performed but the span had not been adequately secured against unintended movement.
+The bridge was struck by the Mauvilla at around 2:45 a.m.
+The span had been designed to rotate so it could be converted to a swing bridge by adding appropriate equipment.
+No such conversion had been performed and the span had not been adequately secured against unintended movement.
 The collision forced the unsecured end of the bridge span approximately 3 ft out of alignment and severely kinked the track.